SERVIR-WA/GALUP/training/2_rs/Exercises/M2_exercise1.md

 2. Using the geometry tools (*#14 from the Figure in Module-2*), identify a region of interest that is roughly the size of a district, and draw a polygon around it following the procedure given in the video above.
 This will be automatically imported into the code editor, modifying the existing script. <br/>

-:pushpin: Note that if the region is too large, the image won't be able to be exported unless the maximum number of pixels is altered.
+:pushpin: Note that if the region chosen is too large, the image may not be exported unless the maximum number of pixels is altered.

-3. Choose dates over which satellite data will be collected in the format 'YYYY-MM-DD':
+3. Choose start and end dates over which satellite data will be collected using the format 'YYYY-MM-DD':

     a.
-Enter a set of dates during the summer months (May through August), and set the start and end dates about 3 months apart.
+Enter start and end dates about 3 months apart during the summer months (e.g. May through August).

     b.
-Using the script as a guide, map the satellite images using your chosen region and dates of interest.
+Using the script as a guide, map the Landsat images using your chosen region and dates of interest.<br/>
+    :pushpin: Tip: If no image appears, it is likely due to cloud cover.
+Changing the region of interest or the cloud cover percentage (e.g. from ```filterMetadata('CLOUD_COVER','less_than',70)``` to ```filterMetadata('CLOUD_COVER','less_than',90)```).

     c.
 Take a screenshot of the image displayed in the GEE map.

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
-Tip: if no images appear, this is likely due to cloud cover.
-Try changing the region of interest or the cloud cover percentage (e.g. ```filterMetadata('CLOUD_COVER','less_than',70)``` to ```filterMetadata('CLOUD_COVER','less_than',90)```).

-4. Repeat the process of 3(a-c) with a set of dates during the winter months (December to March).
+4. Repeat the process of 3(a-c) with a set of dates during the winter months (e.g. December to March).
-5. Questions:
+5. Download this document [template](https://github.com/SERVIR-WA/GALUP/files/7508860/WS2_M2E2_Submission.docx) and add screenshots of your two mapped images (summer and winter) as well as the answers to the follwing questions:

     a.
-What is the primary land cover in your chosen area (based upon Google maps and your knowledge of the area)?
+What is the primary land cover in your chosen area based upon Google maps and/or your knowledge of the area)?
 What are the changes in land cover change across the year/seasons?

     b.
 Do you notice any differences in the appearance of the images taken from the summer months and those from the winter months?
-If so, what could be causing these differences in your chosen area?
+If so, what could be causing these differences in your chosen area? <br/>

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
-Note: think about the cropping patterns, pre- or post- rain greenness etc.
+    :pushpin: Note: Think about the cropping patterns, pre- or post- rain greenness etc.

     c.
 Run the script again after changing the cloud cover fraction filtered in GEE to 30% instead of the current value of 70% (.filterMetadata('CLOUD_COVER','less_than',70)) and run the script again.
 Do you see any changes in the final output?
 If so, what could be causing the changes in your chosen area?
 Did you notice a difference in the number of the images retrieved?

-6. Download this document [template](https://github.com/SERVIR-WA/GALUP/files/7508860/WS2_M2E2_Submission.docx) and add screenshots of your two mapped images (summer and winter) as well as the answers to questions 5a through 5c to it.
-Once completed, submit the document <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.
+6. Once completed, submit the document <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.

 ## Result